Bretley/durakBot/doc/player.md

     :   Does an attack action.

         Args:
-            table : The cards on the table.
+            table: The cards on the table.
             ranks: TODO(Bretley)

         Returns: